Geeta Chandran: Education and early career

-Contributions

-Her commitment to Arts Education has led her to advocating incremental arts education supporting both government and private initiatives to achieve a higher level of arts learning as part of formal education.
-She has guided reputed national cultural institutions like SPIC MACAY and prestigious universities as their Board member.
-She has also served on the Advisory Boards of several reputed schools and colleges, engaging with various dance-related activities such as performing, teaching, conducting, singing, collaborating, organizing, writing and speaking to new youth audiences.

-In the summer of 2013, she travelled through Poland popularizing Bharatanatyam and Indian values.

-She is also associated with several NGOs and is well-known for her philanthropic work, especially regarding issues of gender and poverty.

-Publications

-She has narrated an intensely personal collection about her engagement with Bharatanatyam in her autobiography 'So Many Journeys'.
-She has also written articles for dance columns in The New Indian Express.

 Recognition

 She received the Dandayudhapani Pillai Award for Bharatanatyam in 2001 and the Millennium Award.
 The Government of India awarded Chandran the Padma Shri, the fourth highest civilian honor, in 2007, for her contributions to the field of art.

-In 2007, she was invited to perform at the World Hindi Conference in New York, and then again to represent India at the India-60 celebrations at the Lincoln Centre in New York.
-She was invited to travel all over the UK as part of the celebrations of 60 year of the Indian Republic.

-In April 2009, in her book author Canadian Anne Dublin's book entitled Dynamic Women Dancers (Women's Hall of Fame series) listed Geeta Chandran as one of ten global all time great dancers.

-Geeta Chandran has been conferred the Sangeet Natak Akademi Puruskar for Bharatanatyam for the year 2016.
+Geeta Chandran was conferred the Sangeet Natak Akademi Puruskar for Bharatanatyam for the year 2016.

 She has received several other notable awards, including the Lady Shri Ram College Illustrious Alumna Award, the Bharat Nirman Award, the Natya Ilavarasi, the Indira Priyadarshini Award, the Media India Award, the National Critics Award, the Sringar Mani and the Natya Ratna.

 The Alumni Association of the Indian Institute of Mass Communications also awarded her with its first Lifetime Achievement Award during the 10th annual meet Connections on 27 February 2022.